 Reminds us of a particular insight from The Unbelievable Happiness of What Is, where Jon Bernie tells us that the broken parts of ourselves are not to be thrown away, but rather to be recycled.
 Because when they heal and transform, those mended parts are what make us beautiful.

 Life is pure imperfection, as the philosophy of wabi-sabi teaches us, and the passage of time shows us that everything is fleeting, but if you have a clear sense of ikigai, each moment will hold so many possibilities that it will seem almost like an eternity.

 What happens every time you get broken?
-You become anti-fragile, a term Hector and Francesc borrows from Antifragile, where Nassim Taleb uses the word fragile to describe people or things that are weakened when harmed; resilient for those that are able to withstand harm without weakening; and anti-fragile for those that get stronger when harmed.
+You become anti-fragile, a term Hector and Francesc borrow from Antifragile, where Nassim Taleb uses the word fragile to describe people or things that are weakened when harmed; resilient for those that are able to withstand harm without weakening; and anti-fragile for those that get stronger when harmed.